 Once this has been done, you can now figure out how to align your needs with your current business model to determine the areas that’ll receive greater prioritization towards achieving your transformation ambitions.

-Prepare your organization for a major shift
+Step 5: Prepare your organization for a major shift

 According to a Jabil Survey, employee pushback and lack of expertise are the top two barriers to digital transformation initiatives.
 This shows that a key component of your digital transformation strategy is people.